Online Programs Launch in Cybersecurity and Information Technology

 Cybersecurity and information technology are ever-growing industries in the Maryland and Washington, D.C., region that need qualified workforces.
 According to statistics from the Frederick County government, jobs in information security and computer and information systems have grown 11.3 percent in the last 10 years.
 By 2029, that number is expected to grow by another 10 percent.
 In the State of Maryland, these jobs have grown nearly 50 percent in the last 10 years and are expected to grow another 15 percent by 2029.

-“We are the cyber capital of the country,” said Kelly Schulz, secretary of the Maryland Department of Labor, at a breakfast meeting with Frederick County leadership in May.
+“We are the cyber capital of the country,” said Kelly Schulz, secretary of the Maryland Department of Commerce, at a breakfast meeting with Frederick County leadership in May.
 “The cyber pipeline in Frederick is a model for success.”

 Since Hood’s cybersecurity master’s program began in fall 2017, enrollment has increased 500 percent in spring 2019.
 Hood’s information technology master’s program, which began as computer and information sciences in 1984, has graduated 793 students.
 These programs, aligned with the NSA’s Centers of Academic Excellence in Cyber Operations, are designed for information technology and cybersecurity professionals interested in increasing their technical competencies and students interested in changing their careers to enter these fields.